willerbee/Flattered/README.md

 - Run command `Flattered: Apply to Current Theme`
 - Profit! :)

 NOTE AGAIN: If you're previewing color themes with Flattered already applied, you might only see the text change colors as the overrides for the backgrounds are still active.
 Reset the theme first to remove the overrides if you want to preview the color themes' original look before previewing.
-Command: `Flattered: Reset Current Theme`
+Command: `Flattered: Reset Current Theme`.
+Conveniently, you can also use the command `Flattered: Reset then Select Theme` instead of `Preferences: Color Theme` to basically reset Flattered then select themes.

 - Play around the settings.
 You can toggle different parts to use the current theme's background color for sidebar, minimap, terminal, titlebar, etc. You can also use the title bar's background color instead of the editor's background color as the source, or even provide a custom hex value.
 You can also auto apply if you already get the hang of it.